-Once done, you have to set up a Google Analytics event which tracks a reader’s scrolling rate of till the end of the post.
+Once done, you have to set up a Google Analytics event that tracks a reader’s scrolling rate until the end of the post.
 Click here to know more about what an event is and how to set it up.

 As the event is set up, head over to Google Analytics Behavior> Events > Top Events > (Event name) in your analytics and view the report.

 Retention metrics indicate how well you are holding the attention of your audience.
-This can be measured with the percentage of returning visitors on your page and individual content pieces.
+This can be measured with the percentage of returning visitors to your page and individual content pieces.